 - 1. Practice evidence informed medicine. - 2.
-Identify and utilize appropriate evidence based resources and critical appraisal strategies in selfdirected learning. - 3.
+Identify and utilize appropriate evidence based resources and critical appraisal strategies in self-directed learning. - 3.
 Participate in the education of patients, family members and other health care team members in a respectful manner. - 4.
 Describe principles of quality improvement and how they relate to patient care and safety. - 5.
 Develop specific, appropriate objectives for subsequent shifts based on personal reflection or preceptor feedback.

 - 1. Demonstrate insight into one's own limitations and identify and access resources to promote ongoing learning and personal wellness. - 2.
 Demonstrate application of ethical principles in the clinical decision-making process, such as: maintaining patient confidentiality, privacy and autonomy. - 3.
 Provide culturally safe and respectful care to all patients, including Indigenous populations. - 4.
 Demonstrate appropriate professionalism skills such as: respect for patients and health team personnel, honesty, integrity, altruism, appropriate boundaries, responsibility, timeliness, and striving for personal balance. - 5.
 Project a professional image in dress, manner, speech and interpersonal relationships that is consistent with the expectations for a physician. - 6.
-Recognize and be sensitive to self-limitations and biases and ensure that these do not intrude on patient care. - 7.
-Follow up on patients regularly and review investigations in a timely manner to provide safe, competent care.
+Recognize and be sensitive to self-limitations and biases and ensure that these do not intrude on patient care.

+7. Follow up on patients regularly and review investigations in a timely manner to provide safe, competent care.

+A stethoscope is required.
+The hospitals provide examining kits consisting of ophthalmoscope/otoscope and reflex hammer on most wards (the quality and availability of these is variable).

-A general medical text should be consulted for reference in reading around patient problems, such as: Longo, Dan et al. Harrison's Principles of Internal Medicine.
+A general medical text should be consulted for reference in reading around patient problems, such as:

+Longo, Dan et al. Harrison's Principles of Internal Medicine.
 18th ed.
 New York: McGraw-Hill Education, 2011.

 Lee Goldman and Andrew I. Schafer.
 Goldman-Cecil Medicine.
 25th ed.
 Philadelphia: Saunders, 2015.

-Davidson's Essentials of Internal Medicine Useful handbooks to keep in the pocket of your White Coat: Essentials of Internal Medicine.
-Talley, Frankum & Currow The Washington Manual of Outpatient Internal Medicine
+Davidson's Essentials of Internal Medicine

+Useful handbooks to keep in the pocket of your White Coat:

+Essentials of Internal Medicine.
+Talley, Frankum & Currow

+The Washington Manual of Outpatient Internal Medicine